The Lounge

 The Chase (4 August 2011)

 1. A small brown tornado flashes through the house, momentarily coming to rest on the back of the living room couch.
-Our wily guard-cat has spotted an intruder: a housefly.
-2. "Aha!
-Thought you were safely out of reach up here, eh?"
-A staccato of batting paws stuns the insect.
-3. As the battered fly attempts to make an airborne getaway, Tippy the monkey-boy does a pull-up on the window sash and seizes the prey in his teeth.
-"Gotcha!"
+Our wily guard-cat has spotted an intruder: I spy a fly!

-(And that solves the mystery of how and why the wet-nose smudges get up there.)
+(And this solves the mystery of how and why the wet-nose smudges get up there!)